 Heart Blockage – Normal Coronary Arteries

-Look at the picture above.
-There are three arteries that run over the surface of the heart and supply it with blood, see the diagram above.
+There are three arteries that run over the surface of the heart and supply it with blood (see the diagram above).
 There is one artery on the right side, and two arteries on the left side.
 The one on the right is known as the right coronary.
 On the left side, which is the main side, we have the left anterior descending (LAD) that runs down the front of the heart and supplies the front and main wall, and then the left circumflex that supplies the sidewall.
 If you look carefully, a major artery called the left main artery supplies the LAD and the circumflex.
-The left main artery and even the LAD artery are so important that critical blockages in these arteries are known as the Widowmaker!
+The left main artery and even the LAD artery are so important that critical blockages in these arteries are known as the Widow Maker!

 Heart Blockage – Mild Coronary Artery Disease

 The diagram above shows an artery with some blockages that are in the 20-40% range.
-Typically we call heart blockage less than 40% mild.
+Typically, we call heart blockage less than 40% mild.
 Such blockages are clearly not causing restriction to blood flow and therefore very unlikely to be causing symptoms.
-It is important to note however is that there is clear evidence here of progressive coronary artery disease and such patients need aggressive attention paid to risk factors for coronary disease (cholesterol, diabetes, smoking, blood pressure etc.), appropriate medicines, and it is important to stress things such as lifestyle changes such as exercise, weight loss and dietary modification.
+It is important to note, however, that there is clear evidence here of progressive coronary artery disease and such patients need aggressive attention paid to risk factors for coronary disease (cholesterol, diabetes, smoking, blood pressure etc.), appropriate medicines, and healthy lifestyle changes such as exercise, weight loss and dietary modification.
 Paying close attention to these things can prevent progression of heart blockage and help to stabilize it.
-Don’t forget it is often the mild heart blockage that can become unstable and burst leading to a heart attack.
+Don’t forget, it is often the mild heart blockage that can become unstable and burst, leading to a heart attack.

 Heart Blockage – Moderate Coronary Artery Disease